formkiq/docs.formkiq.com/docs/getting-started/quick-start.md

 For more information, see the [AWS Tutorial on Requesting a Quota Increase](https://aws.amazon.com/getting-started/hands-on/request-service-quota-increase/).

-### AWS Service Role For ECS
+#### AWS Service Role for ECS

-Verify that AWSServiceRoleForECS is enabled on your AWS Account before installation.
+Verify that `AWSServiceRoleForECS` is enabled on your AWS account before installation if your deployment uses ECS/Fargate-backed components such as Typesense.

 ![Open CloudShell](./img/cloudshell.png)